-Locally Dynamic Latitude provides full design and planning services inclusive submissions for governmental building approval of any project type, construction drawings and project tendering and costing and construction supervision and inspection of proprietary projects in Grenada.
+Locally Dynamic Latitude provides full design and planning services inclusive submissions for governmental building approval of any project type, construction drawings and project tendering and construction supervision and inspection of proprietary projects in Grenada.

-BUILDING PROJECT LIST
+DYNAMIC LATITUDE: PROJECT LIST

-Office Building (Confidential) | Lead Architect | Three storey 12,200 Sq.
+Office Building (Confidential) | Architect | Three storey 12,200 Sq.
 Ft.
 Office Building | Grand Anse, St. George's, Grenada

-Residence at Westerhall (Confidential) | Lead Architect | 7,000 Sq.
+Residence at Westerhall (Confidential) | Architect | 7,000 Sq.
 Ft.
 Residence | Westerhall, St. David's, Grenada

-Light House Drive Villa & Cottages | Lead Architect | 1 Villa & 2 Cottages | True Blue, St. George's, Grenada
+Light House Drive Villa & Cottages | Architect | 1 Villa & 2 Cottages | True Blue, St. George's, Grenada

-Mabouya Vue Villa | Lead Architect | 5,200 Sq.
+Mabouya Vue Villa | Architect | 5,200 Sq.
 Ft.
 Residence | St. Louis, Carriacou, Grenada

 Healthcare Building Extension (Confidential) | Architect of Record | 4,400 Sq.
 Ft.
 Building Extension | St. George’s, Grenada